Lizzy-zhi/MyGame_MonsterTreatureHunt/README.md

 # Monster Treasure Hunt

-Players control a clumsy little monster on a hand-drawn island, using scent guidance to find treasure, explore themed maps, and unlock character skins.
+Players control a clumsy little monster on a island, using scent guidance to find treasure, explore themed maps, and unlock character skins.

 ## Current Build Status